Written by Marlayna McBride, RN, mother of Baby Madilyn

 With family gathered around, her doctor told us that Madilyn was severely septic and that her body was failing.
 He also told us that the bleed in her brain was now in the ventricles, and that he felt it was best to withdraw care.
 My husband and I devastatingly agreed that letting Madilyn go was the right thing to do.
 Shortly after, a nurse brought our beautiful baby girl to us so we could hold her one last time.
 We rocked her, told her how much we loved her and sobbed as our Maddy’s spirit left her tiny body.

-It was not until I was in nursing school three years later, that I was told Madilyn had NEC.
-During my NICU clinical rotation I shadowed one of the nurses who cared for Maddy on the day she passed.
-This nurse told me that NEC was the infection that Maddy was fighting.
+After Maddy passed away, I went back to school to become a nurse.
+Three years after Maddy’s death, during nursing school, I finally learned that my daughter had died from necrotizing enterocolitis.
+During my NICU clinical rotation, I shadowed one of the nurses who cared for Maddy on the day she passed.
+Maddy’s nurse told me that NEC was the infection that Maddy was fighting and had died from.
 It was at this moment, I decided I wanted to work in the NICU as an RN and help other babies like my Madilyn.
-I am now working alongside the nurses who cared for her, and know in my bones that I am working exactly where I am meant to be.
+I am now working alongside the same nurses who cared for my daughter, and I know in my bones that I am working exactly where I am meant to be.

 Madilyn will forever be a part of our family, and her litter brother and sister both know she is our angel.
-Necrotizing enterocolitis should never happen, and I strive daily to prevent this devastating disease.
+Necrotizing enterocolitis should never happen.
+As a mother and a NICU nurse, I strive daily to prevent this devastating disease.